ng-Classic/ng-classic/aio/content/guide/upgrade.md

 <code-example header="app/main-aot.ts" path="upgrade-phonecat-2-hybrid/app/main-aot.ts"></code-example>

-And that s all you need do to get the full benefit of AOT for Angular Classicapps!
+And that s all you need do to get the full benefit of AOT for Angular Classic apps!
 -->

 ## PhoneCat Upgrade Tutorial

 In this section, you'll learn to prepare and upgrade an application with `ngUpgrade`.
-The example application is [Angular ClassicPhoneCat][GithubAngularAngularPhonecat] from [the original AngularJS tutorial][AngularjsDocsTutorial], which is where many of us began our Angular Classicadventures.
+The example application is [Angular Classic PhoneCat][GithubAngularAngularPhonecat] from [the original AngularJS tutorial][AngularjsDocsTutorial], which is where many of us began our Angular Classic adventures.
 Now you'll see how to bring that application to the brave new world of Angular.

 During the process you'll learn how to apply the steps outlined in the [preparation guide][AioGuideUpgradePreparation].
-You'll align the application with Angular Classicand also start writing in TypeScript.
+You'll align the application with Angular Classic and also start writing in TypeScript.

 This tutorial is based on the 1.5.x version of the `angular-phonecat` tutorial, which is preserved in the [1.5-snapshot][GithubAngularAngularPhonecatCommits15Snapshot] branch of the repository.
 To follow along, clone the [angular-phonecat][GithubAngularAngularPhonecat] repository, check out the `1.5-snapshot` branch and apply the steps as you go.